DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Inquisitor Technique:** 3rd, 11th, and 17th level_<br>
 When the target of your Ranger's Quarry feature is within 15 feet of you, you gain the following benefits:
 - Whenever the creature casts a force power, it must first succeed on a Constitution saving throw against your tech save DC to maintain concentration.
 On a failed save, the casting is disrupted, the force power fails, and the force points are wasted.
-- Whenever the creature starts its turn while concentrating on a force power, it must make a Constitution saving throw against your tech save DC<br> to maintain concentration.
-On a failed save, it loses<br> concentration on the power.
+- Whenever the creature starts its turn while concentrating on a force power, it must make a Constitution saving throw against your tech save DC to maintain concentration.
+On a failed save, it loses concentration on the power.

-The radius of this feature increases to 30<br> feet at 11th level and 60 feet at 17th<br> level.
+The radius of this feature increases to 30 feet at 11th level and 60 feet at 17th level.

 ### Sense Force
 _**Inquisitor Technique:** 7th, 9th, 13th, and 17th level_<br>